National City Christian Church

-National City Christian Church, located on Thomas Circle in Washington, D.C., is the national church of the Christian Church (Disciples of Christ) (often abbreviated as the "Disciples of Christ" or "Christian Church").
-The denomination grew out of the Stone-Campbell Movement founded by Thomas Campbell and Alexander Campbell of Pennsylvania and West Virginia (then Virginia) and Barton W. Stone of Kentucky.
+National City Christian Church, located on Thomas Circle in Washington, D.C., is the national church and cathedral of the Christian Church (Disciples of Christ).
+The denomination grew from the Stone-Campbell Movement founded by Thomas Campbell and Alexander Campbell of Pennsylvania and West Virginia (then Virginia) and Barton W. Stone of Kentucky.
+National City Christian Church is currently led by The Rev. Stephanie Kendell, the church's first woman called to be their Senior Minister and President.

 History

 The congregation that eventually became the National City Christian Church was organized in 1843.
 James Turner Barclay (1807-1874), a physician and pioneering Stone-Campbell Movement missionary, helped to organize the congregation.
 Prior to the erection of this building the congregation was known as Vermont Avenue Christian Church, previous building is now the home of Mt.
 Olivet Lutheran Church.

 In the 1950s and 1960s, the church had a congregation of some 800 regular Sunday worshipers.
 Attendance declined over time, however; in 2011, Sunday attendance was about 125, with mostly older congregants.